 What Are the Limitations of Bluetooth?

 The most glaring limitation of Bluetooth technology is the available working radius.
-The frequencies that Bluetooth operates on are really only viable for up to 33ft, and in some cases up to 100ft.
+The frequencies that Bluetooth operates on are only viable for up to 33ft and sometimes up to 100ft.
 However, beyond that, the technology itself doesn’t work.

 In addition to the radius, the network itself is designed to be very low-impact and power-efficient.
-This means that it cannot really transfer data quite as quickly as Wi-Fi, for example.
-In essence, Bluetooth cannot transfer data very quickly, nor very far.
+This means it cannot transfer data quite as quickly as Wi-Fi, for example.
+In essence, Bluetooth cannot transfer data very quickly or very far.